kisenon

 Web sign-in

 Open kisenon.com and click Sign in.
 Pick Google or GitHub.
-NextAuth handles the OAuth dance and exchanges the provider's id token for a control-plane JWT via POST /v1/auth/exchange; that JWT is what every subsequent console request carries.
+NextAuth handles the OAuth dance, then exchanges the provider's id token for a control-plane JWT via POST /v1/auth/exchange.
+That cp-signed JWT is the credential every subsequent console request carries.

 API keys